 This Month’s Special Deals

-GIFT SUBSCRIPTION DEAL: Get your first book for $5 with Code FAME5
+NEW MEMBER DEAL: Get your first book for $9.99 with Code READUP (enter at checkout).

 ANNUAL PAYMENT DEAL: BOTM is now a monthly subscription service.
 However, given that some members preferred paying upfront, they are now offering a 12-month option.
 Members who sign up for 12 months will pay $149.99/year.
 That’s $12.50/book, instead of the standard price of $14.99/month.